This post may contain affiliate links. Read my disclosure policy here.

 But, I acknowledge those losses, deal with the grief and frustration, and then focus on the things that I am able to do.

-Tasra also shared her insight with us in this post How to Explain Your Chronic Illness.
+If you’re struggling with an invisible illness, you may find this other post helpful… How to Explain Your Chronic Illness.

 Pin it for Later